 In 1908, under Pastor Theodore A. Balent, the congregation purchased a three-story building on South Ninth Street.
 In 1914, they purchased the church, parish hall, and parsonage at 13th and Allen.

 Under the leadership of Pastor George Majoros, the church had planned to establish a parochial school already in 1918, but for lack of teachers, it did not open until 1928.
 However, a Sunday School was begun in 1921.
 English services were held once a month beginning in 1930.
 To help with the needs of a growing, bi-lingual parish, Pastor Daniel M. Estok became the assistant in 1947.
 Pastor Majoros was called to his eternal rest in 1949, and Pastor Estok continued his pastorate until 1955.
 In August of that year, Pastor John Kovac was called to serve St. Lucas.
 Pastor Gerald Kovac succeeded his father in 1975.
 Pastor Kovac served as Pastor for 30 years, until September, 2005.
 Rev. Paul R. Biber was called to St. Lucas in 2006 and served through May, 2016.
-The congregation is currently in the process of calling its next pastor.
+The Rev. Dr. Mark Larson began serving in 2017, and is our current Pastor.